styfle/Basic-Wars/readme.md

 * Implement game logic such as rotating turns, for move and attack
 * Remove the Lava cell type and changed Tree to Swamp
 * Limit movement on cells (tanks cant go in water, etc)
+* Added resume feature so players can continue game

 Beta Testing